davidepellegatta/djl-mobileclip-couchbase/README.md

-# Couchbase Lite offline image classification vector search with Mobileclip
+# Couchbase Lite offline image classification vector search with MobileClip

 In this demo we are exploring the use of Couchbase Lite for offline vector search.